donthi-nishitha-4/ai-agent-system/README.md

 * Integrate Intel OpenVINO inference
 * Plug-in external APIs as tools

-*Alignment with Intel Unnati*

-* Demonstrates agent reasoning architecture
-* Implements tool orchestration
-* Uses local LLM inference
-* Clean modular design
-* Supports hands-on training on AI, RAG, and tool-driven pipelines

 *Credits*

 * Initial agent prompt patterns and architectural guidance assisted by ChatGPT
-* Full implementation, integration, debugging, and customization completed by the developers team *(TriFusion)*.
+* Full implementation, integration, debugging, and customization completed by the developer.

 **PDF Version Ready:** This document is fully formatted for direct PDF export.